 Ohio health insurance laws are designed to protect Buckeye residents.
-Whether it’s your individual medical coverage, a plan through your employer or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.
+Whether it’s your individual medical coverage, a plan through your employer, Senior Medicare coverage, or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.

 And of course, they also help protect consumers understand the rules.
 The Affordable Care Act also aids consumers with serious existing conditions that otherwise would not qualify for coverage.
 If you lose your job, have a debilitating condition, or can't afford to purchase medical benefits, you will be able to obtain a policy.
 Compliance is mandatory, although future legislation may remove the required mandate to buy a plan, and also offer low-cost plans that allow consumers to customize benefits.

 ACA (Affordable Care Act/Obamacare)

 In the Spring of 2012, the Supreme Court listened to testimony (both for and against) regarding the effectiveness of recent health care reform changes.
 The ruling was 6-3 in favor of moving forward with the complete implementation of the legislation.
 Although a full repeal is unlikely, reducing funding for the ACA, and eliminating subsidies for insurers, may create substantial changes.

 Some of the most recent changes are allowing children under age 26 to remain on their parent's policies, mandating specific benefits (maternity and mental illness), covering pre-existing conditions, eliminating lifetime benefit caps and forbidding insurers from terminating a policy without due process.
 Additional changes took effect in 2014 when the Exchange was created.
 More tweaks are expected in 2019.